Mental Disorder & Religious Faith

 Generated from short-answer participant responses on the positive impact of feelings of depression on their religious faith

-Building off of the results of the previous study, in Summer 2021, my research assistants and I will carry out a longitudinal, qualitative study, in which we investigate the lasting impact of religious and non-religious resources on participants' understanding of their mental disorder.
+Building off of the results of the previous study, in Summer 2021, my research assistants and I will carry out a longitudinal, qualitative study, in which we will investigate the impact of firsthand narratives on participants' understanding of their mental disorder.
+We will study how people understand the biological, psychological, and (sometimes) spiritual components of their mental disorder and the effects that this may have on their experience of their mental disorder.
 This study is generously supported by a grant from Blueprint 1543.

 In Summer 2021, I am also collaborating with a student who is pursuing some of these topics as they relate to adolescents (i.e. the relationship between mental health and religious faith in adolescents).
 This study is generously supported by a Nyenhuis grant from Hope College.

 I am also currently working with Kent County NAMI and NAMI FaithNet in developing materials for presentation and training building off of this research for use in churches and other faith-based organizations.

 a church or faith-based organization interesting in learning more about this research and these materials

 interested in receiving more information about potentially participating in upcoming studies

 a Hope College student interested in working with me on this project in upcoming semesters